Sentencing in England and Wales: The seriousness of the offence

-Such facts as whether the offence was committed on bail for other offences, or whether the defendant is subject to recall to prison or serving a community sentence will usually be highly relevant as aggravating the current offence.
+The Sentencing Act also provides a statutory mitigating factor to reduce the sentence when a defendant pleads guilty or provides assistance to the prosecution.

 This information may reveal underlying issues, such as a drug problem.
 In motoring cases, previous endorsements on the driving record can have consequences, such as a period of disqualification under the "totting-up" rules.

-The court will consider the range of sentence as recommended by the sentencing guidelines, and then have regard to the details of each offence in order to assess its seriousness.
-This involves assessing the aggravating and mitigating features of the offence.
-Any hostility based on racial, religious, disability or sexual grounds demonstrated in the commission of the offence will be considered as an aggravating feature.
-For example, the use of a weapon in an assault is an aggravating feature, or the fact that a person is in a position of trust if he/she commits an offence of theft.

 The defendant’s circumstances

-The defendant’s character, his previous convictions (most relevant will be those for similar offences) and any personal mitigation, as expressed by the defendant’s advocate or (if unrepresented) by the defendant in person.
+The court will need to consider the defendant’s character, previous convictions (most relevant will be those for similar offences) and any personal mitigation, as expressed by the defendant’s advocate or (if unrepresented) by the defendant in person.
 An early guilty plea will go towards reducing the sentence—this can result in a discount in up to a third of the sentence, depending when the plea is entered.

-The defendant’s personal circumstances will also be considered.
-Their financial circumstances will be highly relevant when a fine, costs or compensation is considered because the court has a duty under section 164 of the Criminal Justice Act 2003 to take these into account when fixing the overall amount.
+Other relevant personal circumstances may be considered.
+Their financial circumstances will be highly relevant when a fine, costs or compensation is considered because the court has a duty under section 124 of the Sentencing Act to take these into account when fixing the overall amount.

 Pre-sentence reports

-In the event of the court considering either a community or a custodial sentence, it can order the offender('s) to have a pre-sentence report taken and prepared by the Probation Service for the court date.
-The court will have this done because it provides the court with the additional information about the defendant and their circumstances, the risk of re-offending and any personal issues likely to affect the sentencing, e.g. a drug addiction.
-Psychiatric report may be ordered in appropriate cases.
+In the event of the court considering either a community or a custodial sentence, the court can order that a pre-sentence report is prepared to assist with sentencing.
+Pre-sentence reports provide the court with additional information about the defendant and their circumstances, the risk of re-offending and any personal issues likely to affect the sentencing, e.g. a drug addiction.
+A psychiatric report may be ordered in appropriate cases.
 Short reports can be prepared on the day, otherwise the usual time for obtaining a pre-sentence report is three weeks.

+The Sentencing Council made recommendations in 2025 that judges ought to order pre-sentence reports for offenders from a variety of backgrounds (including ethnic/cultural/religious minorities, women and those with caring responsibilities).
+Significant criticism followed from this, claiming that this amounted to "two-tier" justice.
+The government passed the Sentencing Guidelines (Pre-sentence Reports) Act 2025 to forbid the Sentencing Council from making reference to "personal characteristics" (including but not limited to race, religion and cultural background) in formulating the rules on when to order a pre-sentence report.

 Passing sentence

 After taking into account all the relevant information, and fixing the sentence accordingly, the court will announce the sentence in open court, addressing the defendant directly and giving reasons for the decisions.
+Since 2022, sentencing remarks in some Crown Court trials have been broadcast or published in video form.
 Ancillary orders such as costs and disqualification will also be announced at this time.